alekaz04/CoinKeeper.Backend/cline/memory-bank/activeContext.md

 ## Recent Code Analysis

-As of April 24, 2025, I've analyzed the following implementations:
+As of May 10, 2025, I've analyzed the following implementations:

-1. **Initial Project Structure**: Evaluated the solution structure with API, Operations, and Common projects
+1. **Project Structure**: Evaluated the solution structure with API, Authentication, Finance, and Common projects
-2. **Operation Entity**: Assessed the basic model for financial operations
+2. **Entity Models**: Assessed the models for User, Category, and Operation entities
-3. **Database Migration**: Reviewed the initial migration creating the Operation table
+3. **Database Schema**: Reviewed the initial migration creating the User, Category, and Operation tables with relationships
-4. **Basic API Endpoints**: Analyzed the Create and GetById endpoints for operations
+4. **API Implementation**: Analyzed the CRUD endpoints for operations and categories
+5. **Authentication Framework**: Evaluated the JWT authentication implementation
-5. **Error Handling**: Evaluated the middleware for consistent error responses
+6. **Error Handling**: Assessed the middleware for consistent error responses
-6. **Swagger Documentation**: Assessed the basic API documentation setup
+7. **Swagger Documentation**: Reviewed the API documentation setup

+## Configuration Approach

+The project uses a security-focused approach to configuration:

+1. **Database Connection**: Connection strings are intentionally left empty in appsettings.json as they are stored in:
+   - Environment variables (env files for Docker)
+   - User Secrets during development

+2. **JWT Authentication**: JWT options (Issuer, Audience, SecurityKey) are also intentionally empty in appsettings.json and stored in:
+   - Environment variables for production
+   - User Secrets for development

+This approach follows security best practices by keeping sensitive configuration out of source control.

 ## Next Analysis Steps

 The following items are the immediate next steps for my code analysis:

-1. **Database Connection**: Evaluate the missing PostgreSQL connection string in appsettings.json
-2. **Authentication Analysis**: Assess the need for user management and JWT authentication
+1. **Operation Type Implementation**: Assess how to add OperationType enum to replace the missing State field
-3. **CRUD Operations Completeness**: Analyze the missing update and delete endpoints for operations
+2. **CRUD Operations Completeness**: Analyze the implementation of update and delete endpoints for operations and categories
-4. **Filtering and Pagination**: Evaluate how list endpoints with filtering and pagination should be implemented
+3. **Filtering and Pagination**: Evaluate how list endpoints with filtering and pagination should be implemented
-5. **Category Management**: Assess how category entity and relationship to operations should be structured
-6. **Validation Rules**: Analyze current validation rules and identify improvements
+4. **Validation Rules**: Analyze current validation rules and identify improvements
-7. **RESTful API Design**: Evaluate current API routes against REST conventions
+5. **RESTful API Design**: Evaluate current API routes against REST conventions
+6. **Balance Calculation**: Assess how to implement period-based balance calculation
+7. **Reports Implementation**: Evaluate approaches for category-based reports and analytics

 ## Active Analysis Considerations

 ### Current Observations

-1. **State Field Ambiguity**: The `State` boolean field in the Operation entity likely represents income/expense but needs clarification and possibly renaming to `OperationType` as an enum
-2. **Missing User Association**: Operations currently have no user association, which will be needed for multi-user support
+1. **Missing Operation Type**: The Operation entity doesn't have a field to distinguish between income and expense, which is critical for financial management
+2. **User Association Implemented**: Operations and Categories are now properly associated with Users through UserId foreign key
-3. **API Route Naming**: Current routes (/create, /get/{id}) don't follow REST conventions and should be refactored
+3. **API Route Improvements**: The API routes have been standardized to some extent but still don't fully follow REST conventions
-4. **Limited Validation**: Current validation only checks that Amount ≥ 0, more comprehensive validation is needed
+4. **Empty Validation**: OperationValidator is empty, lacking any validation rules
+5. **Authentication Framework**: JWT authentication is configured but connection strings and JWT settings are intentionally left empty in appsettings.json
+6. **Database Migration**: Initial migration has been created with proper relationships between User, Category, and Operation tables

 ### Open Analysis Questions

-1. How should the `State` field be interpreted?
-(Income/Expense or something else?)
+1. What is the best way to implement OperationType enum and migrate existing data?
-2. What additional fields might be needed for the Operation entity?
+2. What additional fields might be needed for the Operation entity (currency, tags, etc.)?
-3. How should categories be structured?
-(Flat list or hierarchical?)
+3. How should filtering and pagination be implemented for optimal performance?
-4. What authentication approach would be most appropriate?
-(JWT, cookies, etc.)
+4. What validation rules should be added to ensure data integrity?
+5. How should balance calculation and reporting be implemented?

 ## Important Patterns and Analysis Criteria